On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Nonlinear Control Algorithms

-starting from $\auxstate_0 = 0$.
 Solving~\eqref{eq:lqr_pb} by dynamic programming comes at a linear cost with respect to the length of the trajectory.
-Namely, in terms of elementary computations, the LQR oracle has a computational cost
+Namely, in terms of elementary computations, the ILQR oracle has a computational cost

 Note that, in nonlinear control problems, the state and control dimensions are generally small.
-On the other hand, the horizon $\horizon$ may be large if, for example, for a fixed continuous time horizon, a small discretization stepsize was used to get~\eqref{eq:discrete_pb}.
-The ILQR algorithm keeps then \emph{a linear complexity with respect to the leading dimension $\horizon$ of the problem}.
+On the other hand, the horizon $\horizon$ may be large if, for example, for a fixed continuous time horizon, a small discretization stepsize was used to define~\eqref{eq:discrete_pb}.
+The ILQR algorithm keeps a linear complexity with respect to the leading dimension $\horizon$ of the problem.
+The linear quadratic problem~\eqref{eq:lqr_pb} can also be solved by alternative linear algebra subroutines ranging from matrix-free solvers that take advantage of differentiable programming framework, or by introducing Lagrange multipliers.
+We refer to~\citet{wright1991partitioned}, for more details.

 Overall an ILQR algorithm computes a sequence of iterates as